r0neko/riflekt/README.md

 # riflekt

-**riflekt** is a simple object reflection system built in C++20, designed to allow introspection of object properties at runtime.
+**riflekt** is a modern object reflection system built in C++20, enabling runtime introspection of object properties and methods.

 ## Features
-- Easy to use object reflection
+- Simple integration with CMake
+- Intuitive API for reflecting and manipulating object properties/methods
+- Supports custom properties, methods, and object creation

 ## Installation